 - Rationale:

 Whether a student grinding away through mountains of homework, someone working 9-to-5 just to pay the bills, or a person who gives up everything for their career, the need to step outside our own lives, retreat into our imaginations and dream dreams is a universal part of living and working in the world.
-Yet, in terms of this Body of Work, you might like to consider how canny advertisers such as Lucky Strike exploit the boundaries between healthy escapism and a complete distortion of reality.
+Yet, in terms of the Lucky Strike campaign, you might like to consider how canny advertisers exploit the boundaries between healthy escapism and a more cynical distortion of reality.
+If you’re searching for a literary work to pair with one of these campaigns, look no further than a poetry collection such as John Keats’ ode sequence or Ocean Vuong’s Night Sky With Exit Wounds, both of which depict imagination as the key to resolving the existential crises of the writers.

 - Field of Inquiry: Beliefs, Values and Education